-The Royal Palm has three restaurants to choose from; La Goelette which is open for breakfast and dinner, the La Table Du Capitaine which is available for small parties looking for an exclusive venue in privacy and the La Brezza which looks over onto the beach with terraces.
+The Royal Palm has three restaurants to choose from; La Goelette which is open for breakfast and dinner, La Table Du Capitaine, available for small parties looking for an exclusive venue in privacy, and La Brezza, which looks over onto the beach with terraces.
 We were lucky enough to arrive on a day where we could eat our buffet on the beach.
-The staff had created a magnificent buffet of fresh curries, grilled fish, fresh fruits and salads all right by the Ocean.
+The staff had created a magnificent buffet of fresh curries, grilled fish, fresh fruits and salads all by the ocean.
 There was a selection of tiki torches and candles that lit up the beach beside us, and we were seated on a table right next to the sea.
-There was almost one staff per person and every time I moved to leave my seat they would pull my chair for me and carry my plate to the buffet, ask me what I wanted and would collect the food for me and then escort me back to my seat.
+There was almost one member of staff per person, and every time I moved to leave my seat they would pull my chair out for me and carry my plate to the buffet, ask me what I wanted and would collect the food for me and then escort me back to my seat.
 Before I even felt cold, one member of staff offered me a shawl and then a number of warm and brightly coloured shawls were offered to us so that we could enjoy the sea breeze in comfort.

-We also dined at the La Brezza, where I had the most delicious meal of my life.
+We also dined at La Brezza, where I had the most delicious meal.
 A simple grilled white fish with pak choi, saffron sauce and grapefruit.
 An odd combination which I was surprised at but has since made my stomach rumble with the memories.
-Although this restaurant sits overlooking the beach it still had the impeccable service with staff refiling your drinks for you and willing to assist you in any way possible.
+Although this restaurant sits overlooking the beach it still has impeccable service, with staff refilling your drinks and willing to assist you in any way possible.

 After lounging on the beach I was given a spa appointment.
 You entered the spa through a grand entrance which led into a secluded area with shaded chairs, soothing music and a bubbling fountain.
 You can wash off the oils in the pool at the bottom of the spa or sit in one of the beds and relax while they make you a tasty infusion.
 My treatment lasted an hour and was by far the best massage that I have ever had.
 After choosing my oil, pressure and treatment I was treated to a mix of traditional spa treatments to relive pressure and stress.